saba-negeye/bootcamp/ruby/homework/blog/README.md

 # Tasks
 1. rake task needs to be run to back fill existing categoris with no description. run `rails categories:backfill_description`
+2. rake task needs to be run to create 3 authors and assign them to existing 3 articles. run `rails

 # Authentication
 - The app uses basic authentication to restrict access to certain actions.
 Only signed-in users can create, edit, and delete categories and articles.